Preply

+Preply was founded in 2012 by Ukrainian entrepreneurs Serge Lukianov, Kirill Bigai, and Dmytro Voloshyn.

-As of 2024, Preply employed more than 678 people of over 50 nationalities, with offices in Barcelona, London, New York, and Kyiv, and users across more than 190 countries.
+As of 2024, Preply employed nearly 700 people of over 50 nationalities, with offices in Barcelona, London, New York, and Kyiv, and users across more than 190 countries.

 History

-Founding and early growth
+2012-2017: Founding and early growth

-Preply was founded in 2012 by Ukrainian entrepreneurs Kirill Bigai, Serge Lukyanov, and Dmytro Voloshyn.
-Together they developed the first version of preply.com, which was launched in November 2013.
+Preply was founded in 2012 by Ukrainian entrepreneurs Serge Lukianov, Kirill Bigai, and Dmytro Voloshyn.
+Together they developed the first version of preply.com, which was launched in November 2012.
 On August 31, 2013, Preply received an angel investment of $180,000.
 Some of the named investors in the funding round were Semyon Dukach, Borya Shakhnovich, Vadim Yasinovsky, Dan Pasko, Torben Majgaard and Vostok Ventures.
 Preply's first expansion took place in its founding year, when it began expanding into the markets of other countries of Eastern Europe, including Belarus, Kazakhstan, Poland and Russia.
+It was influenced by Bigai’s experience studying English online with a tutor, which he thought was more flexible and cost-effective.
+In the summer of 2012, the founders launched Preply as an online marketplace for live, personalized language learning.
+The company sought to differentiate itself from traditional language learning methods by focusing on real-time interaction and individualized instruction.

 In its first three years, Preply experienced a notable growth in both employee headcount and financial performance.
 In 2016, the employee count reached 100, marking a seven-fold increase in less than three years.
-In June 2016, Preply raised $1.3 million in funding from investors including Techstars, SMRK VCDigital and Arthur Kosten and the Preply platform was updated with a new ranking algorithm based on machine learning and used for classifying and recommending tutors..
+In June 2016, Preply raised $1.3 million in funding from investors including Techstars, SMRK VCDigital and Arthur Kosten and the Preply platform was updated with a new ranking algorithm based on machine learning and used for classifying and recommending tutors.
+At the time, the company did not operate its own videoconferencing technology; instead, lessons were conducted through third-party platforms such as Skype.

-Expansion and funding
+2018-2021: Expansion and funding

 Preply Classroom, formerly known as Preply Space, was launched as the all-in-one language ecosystem.
 Classroom provided integrated video, online chat, screen sharing and other useful features.
 The company also closed another round of funding during the same year.

 In 2019, Preply entered the Spanish market and opened an office in Barcelona, then expanded further in European, including the United Kingdom and Germany.
 It also launched its B2B division, known as Preply Business.
 This followed growing demand in the sector from companies seeking tailored language training solutions that could be used by their employees.

-In March 2020, TechCrunch reported that Preply saw record daily hours booked and spikes in tutor registrations in the United States, United Kingdom, Germany, France, Italy and Spain during early COVID‑19 school closures.
+In March 2020, Preply saw record daily hours booked and spikes in tutor registrations in the United States, United Kingdom, Germany, France, Italy and Spain during early COVID‑19 pandemic school closures.